 Step 2: Membership Class

 Our Membership Class is a four week study designed to help you make an informed decision about membership at KingsWay.
 The class covers our story and our vision & mission in detail.
 At the conclusion of the Membership Class, you’ll have an opportunity to fill out a questionnaire, followed by a conversation with a pastor about your testimony, our Statement of Faith and our Relational Commitments.
 The pastoral interview will prepare you to join our church family during a special Sunday Morning Meeting.
-Our next Membership Class will begin on Sunday, January 13 and last five weeks until Sunday, February 10.
-If you are interested in signing up for this class, let us know at firstname.lastname@example.org.
+Our next Membership Class will begin on Sunday, September 29th and last five weeks until Sunday, October 27th.
+Click here to sign up for this class.